odisha-ml/OdishaMLSchool/docs/mini-projects/FDP2022/mp6/readme.md

 Modular development of the custom-built lab-on-a-chip system.
 Few Products of interests:

-3.1.1.
-LOC Devices for Point-of-care testing i.e. Covid-19/Malaria antigen Test kit, Digital dipstick.
+* LOC Devices for Point-of-care testing i.e. Covid-19/Malaria antigen Test kit, Digital dipstick.
-3.1.2.
-Paper-based micro-fluidic devices for various Enzyme linked Immunoassays test kits.
+* Paper-based micro-fluidic devices for various Enzyme linked Immunoassays test kits.
-3.1.3.
-Dielectrophoresis based LOC for cell separation, sorting, rotation, and manipulation of organic & inorganic particles (ex.
+* Dielectrophoresis based LOC for cell separation, sorting, rotation, and manipulation of organic & inorganic particles (ex.
 Microplastic detection, sampling, and filtration).
-3.1.4.
-Organ-on-chip (OOC) for simulation, analysis of the activities, mechanics, and physiological response of various human organs such as lungs, kidneys, liver, guts, heart, etc.
+* Organ-on-chip (OOC) for simulation, analysis of the activities, mechanics, and physiological response of various human organs such as lungs, kidneys, liver, guts, heart, etc.
-3.1.5.The implementation of AI & ML in creating robust and intelligent LOC systems for industrial application.
+* The implementation of AI & ML in creating robust and intelligent LOC systems for industrial application.
-3.1.6.
-Design, development, and commercial production of an AI enabled smart, low cost micro-fluidic automation kit (pump, valve, controller etc.)
+* Design, development, and commercial production of an AI enabled smart, low cost micro-fluidic automation kit (pump, valve, controller etc.)

+## Service

+* Rapid prototyping service in design of custom-built, user specific LOC systems for external clients.
+* Training & certification for local technicians, engineers, healthcare workers in research, development, prototyping, & manufacturing of intelligent LOC systems.
+* Internship, research, & job opportunities for local/international students & build cross-cultural knowledge hubs.
+* To Boost & empower the local healthcare, food, hygiene, and medical research independent and self-reliant.

+## AI-ML Application

+* Data need to be gathered & sorted on demographic distribution of primary, secondary, tertiary level health hazards, sickness, & diseases.
+* At the same time, research to be conducted on automation programming to handle Micro fluidic based LOC systems for easy usages at home & medical facilities.

+## Potential clients

+* B2B: Pharmaceutical companies, Medical diagnostic labs, Healthcare facilities, R&D centers, and universities with on-demand customized products.
+* B2C: For individual customers as a trademark in-house product (after regulation check and approval).